-Went to sea as deck apprentice with E&A but after 2 years resigned to work in the Melbourne office of P&O. Resigned again a few years later to go to London to study shipping.
-Offered a job with P&O in London in the shipbroking offices of Anderson Green & Co.
-Completed exams over a three year period and then spent 6 months in the New York office of Associated Bulk Carriers (a P&O jv with Nass Shipping).
-Returned to Australia to join Richard Hein in the newly formed General Shipping Division responsible for the shipbroking activities with Richard developing the new offshore shipping business of AOS.
+Went to sea as deck apprentice with E&A but left the sea to work in the Melbourne office of P&O. Transferred to P&O London working in the ship broking offices of Anderson Green & Co.
+Completed Institute of Chartered Shipbrokers exams then transferred to the New York office of Associated Bulk Carriers (a P&O jv with Nass Shipping).
+Returned to Australia in the newly formed General Shipping Division responsible for the ship broking activities of P&O in Australasia.

-In 1990 was appointed MD of the newly formed P&O Maritime Services which brought together all the non liner shipping activities of the Group under one umbrella.
-This encompassed AOS, P&O Polar, P&O Towage, Western Tug & Barge, Shipbroking, Ship Agency.
+Appointed MD of the newly formed P&O Maritime Services which brought together all the non liner shipping activities of the Group under one umbrella.
+This encompassed Offshore Services (AOS), P&O Polar, P&O Towage, Western Tug & Barge, Ship broking, Ship Agency Defence Maritime Services.

 Chair Fundraising Committee

 Director Melbourne Maritime Heritage Network.

 Jackie Watts holds a Doctorate in Education (RMIT), postgraduate qualifications in Teaching & Librarianship (University of Melbourne) and a Bachelor of Arts (La Trobe University).
 Her areas of professional expertise include secondary & tertiary education, librarianship, research, vocational education and training (VET) professional development, commerce and community activism.
 Jackie has experience in both the non-profit & for-profit sectors, on and off-shore.